 Macadamia nuts will go bad, and when they do, they will have an unpleasant scent and flavor.
-You will want to check for any signs of spoilage before using them to bake or eat, even if they appear fine.
+You will want to check for any signs of spoilage before using them for baking or eating, even if they appear fine.

 The first indication of spoilage you will want to look for is any change in appearance.
 If there is any mold, usually a white-ish growth, you will want to throw them out.

-Another visible sign of a macadamia nut going bad is if it has dried out or shriveled or become discolored.
+Another visible sign of a macadamia nut going bad is if it has dried out, shriveled, or become discolored.
 While these macadamia nuts will likely be fine to consume, they will not taste good and have likely begun going rancid.

-When foods begin to go rancid, they will put off an off odor.
+When foods become rancid, they will put off an off odor.
 Smell the macadamia nuts to see if there are any rancid smells, which are often similar to soap, paint, or sour butter.
 If it smells odd at all, you will want to throw it out.